Introductory Sale Pricing for Basement Hopper Windows

 Not only do the windows allow more natural light in, requiring less use of artificial lighting, but they also are more energy efficient due to their tight seal.
-These windows create an air tight seal to block outside air from getting in the summer months and inside air from getting out in the winter.
+These windows create an air-tight seal to block outside air from getting in in the summer months and inside air from getting out in the winter.

-The basement hopper windows that we offer at The Glass Block Supply Company, are strong enough to be used as a pour-in-place window or as a replacement window in an existing opening.
-Our pour in place basement windows are used for new construction homes and are built into the poured concrete foundation of the home.
+The basement hopper windows we offer at The Glass Block Supply Company, are strong enough to be used as a pour-in-place window or a replacement window in an existing opening.
+Our pour-in-place basement windows are used for new construction homes and are built into the poured concrete foundation of the house.

 These hopper windows are also great for reducing humidity in your home.
-Basements are prone to damp and humid conditions, providing a way for the area to vent can make a significant difference.
+Basements are prone to damp and humid conditions, so providing a way for the area to vent can make a significant difference.
 In basements, the hopper windows are typically placed higher on the wall.
-Humid and hot air rises allowing for it to escape through the window when it is opened.
+Humid and hot air rises, allowing it to escape through the window when opened.
 The way the hopper windows hinge allows for hot air to escape and cool, fresh air to come into the home.

 Glass block windows are highly secure.
 What about hopper windows?

 Glass block windows are typically sought after because they are known to be very secure and keep unwanted guests out of your home.
 Hopper-style basement windows are just as secure.
-Because the hopper basement windows lock from the inside it is very difficult to undo.
-Basement hopper windows are also typically small, meaning they would be difficult to fit through.
+Because the hopper basement windows lock from the inside, it is challenging to undo.
+Basement hopper windows are also typically small, making them difficult to fit through.